 For today’s recipe, we use canned red kidney beans, but you can use whatever type of beans you want.
 Black, pinto, and cannellini beans are also a great fit for your burrito.

-We recommend using unsalted canned beans; rinse and drain well before you use them.
+We recommend using unsalted canned beans (you’ll add seasoning later); rinse and drain well before you use them.
 Or, you can use refried beans instead of canned beans.

 Refried beans are basically cooked and mashed beans.
-They have a creamy, buttery texture that can go well with many Mexican-inspired dishes.
+They have a creamy, buttery texture that goes well with many Mexican-inspired dishes.